virtUOS/librechat_exporter/README.md

-# LibreChat Metrics
+# LibreChat Metrics Exporter

-This script is designed to collect and expose various metrics from the [LibreChat](https://www.librechat.ai/) application for monitoring and analysis using Prometheus.
+This tool collects and exposes various metrics from [LibreChat](https://www.librechat.ai) for monitoring via Prometheus or other tools compatible with the OpenMetrics format.

 ## Overview